Queendom (TV series): 1st Preliminary Performances – Representative Hit Song Battle (Episode 1–2)

+For the Self-Assessment, each contestant has to vote for a team that they believe to have performed better than them (Up vote) and a team that they believe to have performed worse than them (Down vote).
+If a team believes that none of the other contestants performed better than them, then they may choose not to give an Up vote.

+The Audience Judge Squad and the Special Judge Squad (which will consist of idol trainees for Round 1) are to vote for their top two teams after watching all six performances.
+The team that receives the most votes for the Special Judge Award will have all 2,000 points secured to themselves (Monopoly Rule).
+Meanwhile, the team that receives the highest number of votes from the on-site audience will receive 7,000 points, and the remaining teams shall receive the number of points in proportion to their number of votes from the Top 1 team.

-2nd Preliminary Performances – Cover Song (Episode 3–4)
+2nd Preliminary Round: Cover Song Battle (Episode 3–4)

 In the second preliminary performances, the six acts each performs a song from a fellow Queendom act, that is rearranged into a different style.
 Before the performance, the act that ranked first in the first preliminary performances get the priority to choose an act of their choice and cover of one of their songs in this round, the chosen act will also cover one of the songs from the chooser act.
 The same process is applied to the acts ranked second to sixth in the first preliminary performances, with the remaining two acts regardless of ranking that are not chosen becoming a pair to cover each other's songs.
 The act that ranked first in the first preliminary performances also get to arrange their cue sheet for this round.
 Each act must also perform a Queendom Quest, which are picked randomly, act that successfully completed the Queendom Quest, get one of the following benefits that are picked randomly: